mdn/content/files/en-us/mozilla/add-ons/webextensions/work_with_contextual_identities/index.md

 ## Permissions

 To use the {{WebExtAPIRef("contextualIdentities")}} API you need to include the "contextualIdentities" [permission](/en-US/docs/Mozilla/Add-ons/WebExtensions/manifest.json/permissions) in your [manifest.json](/en-US/docs/Mozilla/Add-ons/WebExtensions/manifest.json) file.
-You don't need the "tabs" permission to use {{WebExtAPIRef("tabs.create")}}.

 If an API enables cookies to be modified then you need the "cookies" permission.
 For example, in {{WebExtAPIRef("tabs.query")}}, use of`cookieStoreId` does not require the "cookies" API as reading the property doesn't affect the cookies in the containers.
-However, using {{WebExtAPIRef("tabs.create")}} requires the permission, because it enables the creation of cookies in a container.
+However, using {{WebExtAPIRef("tabs.create")}} requires the permission, because the opened tab can read and modify cookies in a container.

 ## Example walkthrough